brombres/Godot-GameGUI/README.md

   <tr>
     <td width=80px><img src="Media/Images/Icons/GGInitialWindowSize.png"></td>
     <td>GGInitialWindowSize</td>
-    <td>IF it is the root node of a scene, sets the window size to its own size on launch.
+    <td>If it is the root node of a scene, sets the window size to its own size on launch.
 Useful for testing independent UI component scenes at typical aspect ratios.
 If it is not the root scene node the window size is unaffected.</td>
   </tr>
   <tr>
     <td width=80px><img src="Media/Images/Icons/GGLimitedSizeComponent.png"></td>